SebastianJedrak/GymBuddy/README.md

 <b>Your first step will be to register or login to the application.</b>

+To login you can use a test account, login: bobby / password: 1111 .
+You can register your own account as well.
+Data are stored locally, there is no connection to a external server.

 <img login>

-To login you can use a test account, login: bobby / passowrd: 1111 .
-You can register your own account as well.
-Data are stored locally, there is not connection to external server.
+Registration request of your login, passowrd, height, weight, gender and experience.
+After complete you can login using your data.

 <img registration>

-Registration request your login, passowrd, height, weight, gender and experience.
-After complete you can login using your data.

-<b>The use of an application is very simple.</b>
+<b>The use of the application is very simple.</b>

 You specify the parameters of the training you want to perform.
 You can choose which body part you want to focus on, decide on the type of training and its length.
 A built-in tutorial will walk you through the details of each option.